-POLLINATOR CONSERVATION: COMMUNICATING RURAL STEWARDSHIPCategory: 2017, Community Grant, Current, Grant, Land Use
+POLLINATOR CONSERVATION: COMMUNICATING RURAL STEWARDSHIPCategory: 2017, Community Grant, Completed, Grant, Land Use

 Wild pollinators face numerous stressors such as the exposure to parasites, pesticides, and loss of floral abundance and diversity due to modern land-use practices.
 In addition, habitat destruction limits nesting sites for wild pollinators.
 Unfortunately, these stressors may interact synergistically to produce more detrimental effects on pollinator health.